The Two Yurt River is set in perhaps the most beautiful valley on the Peninsula.

 With out a doubt it is the lake drain/springcreek character of the Two Yurt that gives it the remarkable number of fish in this 100 mile long system.
 The Two Yurt is the same approximate latitude as Prince Rupert flowing through the Tamarac Island of Kamchatka.

-With no annual ice scouring of the bottom substrate the river has prospered and the hatches can be so thick the caddis flies cover the rafts to an inch thick.
+With no annual ice scouting the river proper has prospered and the hatches can be so thick the caddis flies cover all the rafts to an inch thick.